Na1ron/elk/README.md

 How to start:

+1. Clone this repo

-Add Url what you want to filter ./input/file.txt
+2. Add Url what you want to filter ./input/file.txt

-start docker-compose up -d
+3. docker-compose up -d

-Check result ./output/filtered_file.txt
+4. Check result ./output/filtered_file.txt